coreytan00/passbankgit/README.md

 _____________________________________________
 How to Run:

-# may not need
-If you do not have python, head to https://www.python.org/downloads/ to download the latest version.
+#If you do not have python, head to https://www.python.org/downloads/ to download the latest version.#ignore for now

 Clone the repo or download the zip to your desired location.